10 Facts about Vaccination

 10) Vaccination is an investment in global well-being

 Vaccines are one of the most cost-effective health interventions.
-They not only protect individuals and communities, but also support economic growth and development.
-The benefits far outweigh the costs of administering vaccination, especially since they are lower than they have ever been.
-And the impact is global.
+They protect individuals and communities while support economic growth and development.

 Immunisation contributes to 14 of the 17 Sustainable Development Goals, making it a cornerstone of global progress.
 Together, we are helping children thrive, and giving whole communities the chance to unlock a healthier future.